Which place is cheaper, Dewa Sanzan or Nagano?

 Backpackers and budget travelers should spend more time in Nagano than Dewa Sanzan if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Nagano.

-Visitors enjoy the food and shopping when visiting the alpine city of Nagano.
+Visitors enjoy the food and shopping when visiting the traditional city of Nagano.
 Hikers are also drawn to this area.
 One day should give you a good understanding of everything this city has to offer.
 The entire region has so many activities, and you'll want time to do everything.

 Many travelers enjoy the museums when visiting the destination of Dewa Sanzan.
 Hikers are also drawn to this area.
 But since there are so many activities, you'll likely want to spend more than one day exploring.